kernelwernel/VMAware/README.md

 # Issues and pull requests
 If you have any suggestions, ideas, or any sort of contribution, feel free to ask!
-I'll be more than happy to discuss :)
+I'll be more than happy to discuss.
+If you found this project useful, a star would be appreciated :)

 # Credits ✒️